Set up & Integrate

 Creating customers and cards

-Saving card details requires a customer to be saved already as all cards, payments and transactions are linked back to the customer_id.
-The Hosted Checkout can automatically handle the creation of customers and cards for you in the Acquired.com system.
+Saved card details must be associated to a customer_id in the Acquired.com system, as all cards, payments and transactions are linked back to a customer.
+The Hosted Checkout can automatically handle the creation of customers and cards for you in the Acquired.com system though.

 To enable the saving of card details, turn on the 'save cards' option in Settings > Hosted Checkout > Cards Settings.
 When enabled, customers will be offered an opt-in checkbox to save their card details at checkout.